Yuvraj-777/FreeVerse-Privacy-Policy/README.md

 2. Data is only collected for providing services such as premium access.
 For this process only your user-id is stored to provide optimal experience

-3.Data is anonymously collected for analytic purposes.
+3. Data is anonymously collected for analytic purposes.
 This means information such as when our bot got added to a server or command usages / errors.
 We DO NOT connect this data to you as a user.
 This data is only used to optimize our services and advance the user experience.

 Distribution of data